Oily Skin | Causes & Treatments

 Our Solution for Oily Skin

 The basic objective of treating oily skin, is to achieve a balance.
 This is because excessively oily and excessively dry skin are not desirable conditions to live with.
 The key, therefore, is to ensure that your skin has the right amounts of oil content.
 Here are some Tips on how to Control Oily Skin – Dos and Don’t

 Basically, there are three approaches to treating oily skin.

-A variety of lasers, such as Q- switch ND: YAG, Long pulse ND: YAG, and Erbium YAG fractional laser are used to target the sebaceous glands and reduce the amount of oil they produce.
+A variety of lasers, such as Pico laser (ND: YAG), Long pulse ND: YAG, and Erbium YAG fractional laser are used to target the sebaceous glands and reduce the amount of oil they produce.
 These lasers are an alternative treatment for acne, because they clean the skin and help to increase skin cell turnover.
-Other devices such as Light Therapy can also help to control these oil glands, making them less active.
+Other devices such as LED Light Therapy can also help to control these oil glands, making them less active.
 This, in turn, may produce fewer acne breakouts.

 Another alternative treatment is the RF Microneedling treatment that uses Repeated Ultra-Short Pulsed (RP) technology to target abnormal blood vessels that treat pigmentation, vascular lesions, and other skin discolouration.
 It targets the dermis layer of the skin, which can help repair the skin, minimize the pores, lighten the appearance of acne scars and control the overactive oil production.